CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/commands.md

 ### Command Text

-The Command Text is used to define a single or multiple [statements][Statements] that will be run against the data source.
+The Command Text is used to define single or multiple [statements][Statements] that will be run against the data source.

 | | |
 |--------------------|---------------------------|